enzonotario/vitepress-theme-tui/docs/guide/getting-started.md

 Now that you have installed and configured VitePress Theme TUI, you can:

 - Learn about the [custom components](/components/tui-card)
-- Check out the [demo page](/guide/demo) to see all the features in action
+- Check out the [Example](/example) page to see the theme in action